Information and guidance regarding the Authority’s Petitions Protocol.

 What should be included with the Petition?

 Cheshire Fire Authority has a form which should be completed.
-This is designed to help officers and promoters of petitions deal with Petitions.
-The form is required whether the Petition is hard copy or electronic..
+It is in our legitimate interests to ask for the detail required and is designed to help officers and promoters of petitions deal with Petitions.
+The form is required whether the Petition is hard copy or electronic.

-Petitions protocol - form (new window, Word Document 138KB)
+Petitions protocol form (new window, Word Document 60KB)

 Who should I send the Petition to?